oglimmer/linky/README.md

 This starts a webserver at :8080 for the REST services, all static files and the on-the-fly generated bundle.js

-- npm run dev
+- yarn run dev

 => open http://localhost:8080

 When using nodemon instead of dev you start the server with a nodemon watcher underneath.

-- npm run nodemon
+- yarn run nodemon

-You can check the whole project via eslint with
+You can check the whole project via eslint and run all unit tests with

+- yarn run test

+When the couchdb is up, you can run integration tests via

-- npm run eslint
+- yarn run integrationtest

 # Playing with the REST service